codesystems/meta/tour/getting-started/launch-turbo-net/readme.md

-Begin by launching a browser and navigating to [Turbo.net](https://turbo.net).
+Begin by opening your favorite browser, Chrome is shown here, go to [Turbo.net](https://turbo.net).

 Click **Sign In**.

-Note: In this walkthrough the browser of choice is Google Chrome.
-You may use any browser but some steps may vary slightly.